-Hello, my name is Andrew Astarita.
-Some of you may know that I have Polycystic Kidney Disease, or PKD.
-Polycystic Kidney Disease affects the kidneys and other organs.
+Polycystic Kidney Disease or PKD, affects the kidneys and other organs.
 It is hereditary, meaning that it runs in families.
 In my case, my mother and several relatives on my mother's side of the family have had this disease.
 Sadly, some family members, including my Mom, passed away from complications of PKD.
 Today, I have a small, but very loving family, including a cousin who was fortunate enough to receive a donor kidney and is now living an active and healthy life.

-I found out about 15 years ago that I too have PKD.
-While the disease had progressed over the years, my kidney function was was still okay until recently.
+About 16 years ago I learned that I too have PKD.
+While the disease had progressed over the years, my kidney function was still okay until recently.
 My PKD has gotten worse and I will soon need dialysis and a transplant.
 A kidney transplant from a living donor will give me the best chance of long-term health and being able to enjoy an active life with my family and young daughter.
 Please read more below about the disease and living kidney donation.